PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 In this case a single dot on the map does not clearly convey the extent of this land ownership.
 But it is possible to parse this into 233 unique addresses that the text refers to.
 In this case, I expect that the title covers even more addresses as there are several titles that cut off mid-postcode at 999 characters, which suggests they have been truncated at some point.
 Nevertheless identifying the knowable 233 addresses helps improve our understanding of land ownership even if it is incomplete.

 While this kind of text parsing is never 100% successful, it is worth doing.
-For example, 9,034 freehold titles that contained multiple postcodes.
-But when they were broken up, they actually held 168,911 unique property addresses.
+For example, there are 9,034 freehold titles that contain multiple postcodes.
+But when they were broken up, they actually refer to 168,911 unique property addresses.

 Some titles are easier to work with than others.
 There were 1.77 million simple addresses are easy to pass through a geocoder.
 More complex titles came in the form of `address and associated land` in these cases removing the "and associated land" yields a simple geocodable address.